+Who should consider taking this course?
 Students who are interested in art and have a creative flair.

-There are no challenges just new discoveries.
+The most challenging aspect about this course is: There are no challenges, just new discoveries.

 Visual Arts is a creative and exciting subject that promotes experimentation and having fun while developing artistic skills and talents.
 Students' work express their experiences, interpretations and concerns about this world.